mmontone/emacs-inspector/README.md

 ### From the Emacs debugger

-When on an Emacs debugging backtrace, press letter `i` to inspect the local variable values of the pointed frame.
+When on an Emacs debugging backtrace, press letter `i` to inspect the pointed frame and its local variables.